 , this incredible story flows smoothly and it is much easier for the reader to keep track of who's doing what to whom and when.
 So it is this book that we recommend you read first.

-In the above article, in the interest of brevity, I left out a great deal of historically relevant and highly interesting events, knowing that anyone sufficiently interested in this period of Arizona history can acquire at least one of these two fascinating book.
+In the above article, in the interest of brevity, I left out a great deal of historically relevant and highly interesting events, knowing that anyone sufficiently interested in this period of Arizona history can acquire at least one of these two fascinating books.